 Our rehab assists hundreds of people like you who are chained to Alcohol.
 Because we’re private and fee-based, we have the capacity to custom-tailor a powerful treatment plan just for you.
 This helps because when we attack the addiction from the root, our success rates go way up.

 Give us a call today.
 It’s 100 percent free of charge.
 We’ll talk with you for as long as you want about our treatment plans, pricing and anything else you’re curious about.
-Recovery is a long, bumpy road; gaining information and prepping for the trip will make your journey much easier.
+Recovery is a long term, bumpy road; gaining information and prepping for the trip will make your journey much easier.